Janislav/nexiles.git.flow/docs/using-gitflow.rst

 Git flow ask you if you want a version tag prefix
 So what is this?
-You can give a project somthing like a "stamp", so every release gets this as default name...
+You can give a project a tag name, so every release gets this as default name...
-For E.X we take as tag "day-of-releas" and give to every release the current date as branch name, we get automaticly the stamp "day-of-release-06112012".
+For E.X we take as tag "day-of-releas" and give to every release the current date as branch name, we get automaticly the tag "day-of-release-06112012".
 For our project we take "nx-release" ::